 Types of Foundries: Depending upon the type of end users, the wide variety of molding or the casting process can be basically divided into- Commercial foundry and Hobby foundry.

 Commercial Foundries: Here the production activity is on a large scale and in abidance to the international standards of manufacturing practice.
-This type of foundry offers semi-finished or fully finished products like Railroad Equipment, Machine Tools, Farm Machinery, Mining Machine, etc. Major types of casting employed in commercial foundries are sand casting, die casting, investment casting and lost foam casting.
+This type of foundry offers semi-finished or fully finished products like Railroad Equipment, Machine Tools, Farm Machinery, Mining Machine, etc. Major types of casting employed in commercial foundries are sand casting, die casting and investment casting.
 According the type of foundry activity that the foundries are involved in, commercial foundries are known as:

 Types of Commercial Foundries: